 • How the challenges of selecting the right plastic material to meet biocompatibility sterilisation, manufacturing and regulatory requirements can be addressed

-15:10 The future of color in the plastics industry: is color the next limited resource?
+15:10 The future of colour in the plastics industry: is colour the next limited resource?

 Speaker to be confirmed, Pantone